fmaguire/mag_sim_paper/manuscript.md

 While 82-94% of chromosomes could be correctly recovered and binned, only 38-44% of GIs and 1-29% of plasmid sequences were found.
 Strikingly, no plasmid-borne VF nor AMR genes were recovered, and only 0-45% of AMR or VF genes within GIs.
 We conclude that short-read MAG approaches without further optimisation are largely ineffective for the analysis of mobile genes, including those of public-health importance like AMR and VF genes.
-We propose that researchers should explore developing methods that optimise for this issue and consider using unassembled short reads and/or long-read approaches to more fully characterise metagenomic data.
+We propose that researchers should explore developing methods that optimise for this issue and consider also using unassembled short reads and/or long-read approaches to more fully characterise metagenomic data.

 ## Keywords
 Metagenomics, metagenome-assembled genomes, Antimicrobial resistance, Mobile genetic elements, Genomic islands.